 We can provide options for a variety of results formats and access to them including return to you via secure email or download from our secure customer portal.

 Additional support can be provided in terms of Expert Witness Reports written by experienced toxicologists, providing you with professional and objective evidence and independent interpretations of results by Medical Review Officers (MRO).

 An MRO is applicable in a workplace setting and provides independent and expert scrutiny of positive results under medical confidentiality.
 In the case of a positive laboratory result, the MRO must determine whether this indicates the use of drugs in contravention of a company’s rules, or whether there may be a legitimate explanation.

 The medical review process protects individuals in situations where mitigate for the results received may be present that would be relevant when taking action regarding violations of the Company Drug and Alcohol Policy.
 Not only can this be distressing for the individual, but can also lead to legal action against the employer along with adverse publicity.
-Therefore, we strongly advise all clients testing their workforce should use a medical review process.
+Therefore, we strongly recommend all clients testing their workforce should use a medical review process.*